SCALER: Versatile Multi-Limbed Robot for Free-Climbing in Extreme Terrains: GOAT Gripper

-The spine-enhanced fingertips are adequate on rough climbing holds discussed in Section \ref{sec:spinetip}, and the C-shaped fingertips can realize multi-modal grasping as detailed in Section \ref{sec:goat_multi}, thereby illustrating their versatility in addressing diverse climbing challenges.
+The spine-enhanced fingertips are adequate on rough surfaces discussed in Section~\ref{sec:spinetip}, and the C-shaped fingertips can realize multi-modal grasping as detailed in Section~\ref{sec:goat_multi}, thereby illustrating versatility in diverse climbing challenges.